Skip to main content

 Set Up Alphabill CLI Wallet

-This tutorial covers necessary steps to set up Alphabill command-line wallet (CLI wallet).
+This tutorial covers necessary steps to set up Alphabill command-line interface (CLI) wallet.
 The CLI wallet can do everything the browser wallet can, and then some more:

 • Manage more than one wallet (could be useful to test out various interactions and workflows from the comfort of your own workstation and primary user account).